-Will Diatomaceous earth kill ants?
+Will diatomaceous earth kill ants?

-Will Diatomaceous earth kill ants?
+Will diatomaceous earth kill ants?

-As I prepared the lobsters for a candle-lit feast, I was thankful for the blazing fire that warmed my frame.
+That evening, as I prepared the lobsters for a candle-lit feast, I was thankful for the blazing fire that warmed my frame.
 Hearing the crackle of their exoskeletons as they revealed the white, tender meat hidden under their tough frames, I thought of the exoskeletons of ants.

 How strong are ants?

 Ants, the number one pest in the United States, have super-strength and are able to carry up to 20 times their body weight.
-If either of us were a super-ant, meaning that we could carry above and beyond the average of 10 times our body weight, that would mean that you could easily lift a sport utility vehicle or a white rhino (which weigh approximately 4,000 pounds).
+If either of us were a super-ant—meaning that we could carry above and beyond the average of 10 times our body weight— that would mean that you could easily lift a sport utility vehicle or a white rhino (which weigh approximately 4,000 pounds).

-Ants are extremely strong for several reasons:
+Ants are extremely strong because:

 • They don’t have bones.